kulibraries/20180725-sql-kulib/index.md

 <h3>DB Browser for SQLite</h3>
   <p>
     SQL is a specialized programming language used with databases.
 We use DB Browser for SQLite, a graphical user interface for the SQLite database manager.
-Follow the link to install DB Browser for SQLite and select the installer for your system.
+Follow the link to install <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> and select the installer for your system.
 This application comes with SQLite, so you won't need to install SQLite separately.
   </p>
   <p>
     Note that on Windows, the PortableApp download is recommended as the regular version may take a long time to install on certain systems.